 - feeling tired and weak

-Most complaints disappear after a week.
-But the fatigue can drag on for days and sometimes weeks.
-The cough can also continue for several weeks.
+Most complaints disappear after a week but the fatigue and cough can drag on for days and sometimes weeks.

-A serious cold is often confused with the flu.
-During a flu epidemic, the term flu is often used the wrong way.
-Fair enough: the symptoms are very similar.
+A serious case of the common cold is often confused with the flu, especially during an epidemic.
+Fair enough considering how similar the symptoms can be.
 Do you know the difference between the flu and a cold?
 Thanks to our overview you will no longer be mistaken.

 Just to get the main flu symptoms straight: